pixyzehn/pixyzehn.com/pages/portfolio.md

 ---

-Note: The following apps are only Japanese available and not under maintenance for now. (> <)
+**The following apps are only Japanese available and not in App Store.**

-- India Note (Removed from sale)
+- India Note
-- Fastzaim (Removed from sale)
+- Fastzaim
-- Shinreizu, 心霊図 (Removed from sale)
+- Shinreizu, 心霊図
-- inagex (Removed from sale)
+- inagex